monopole/snt/appConfig/helm/install.md

 > _Time: 6min_

-[Helm](https://helm.sh/) is a relatively mature means to define, install and upgrade a k8s application, offered by Microsoft.
+[Helm](https://helm.sh/) is a relatively mature means to define, install and upgrade a k8s application.

 ## Install to disk